mikespub-org/sclorg-django-ex/README.md

 [container] pytest
 ```

-## Deploying to OpenShift
+## Deployment

-To follow the next steps, you need to be logged in to an OpenShift
+To follow the next steps, you need to be logged in to an OpenShift cluster and
- cluster and have an OpenShift project where you can work on.
+ to have an OpenShift project where you can work on.

 ### Local Openshift cluster

+Sometimes it is recommended to test a deployment on a local Openshift cluster first,
+as it won't affect your production infraestructure and it will be faster.

 You can have your own Openshift cluster running locally for testing purposes
 with the following command: